kj-cline/pharma-ai-strategy-case-study/README.md

 # AI Strategy for Pharmacovigilance and Supply Chain Optimization (Pharmaceutical Case Study)

+Graduate consulting project analyzing AI implementation opportunities in pharmacovigilance and regulated pharmaceutical operations, with a focus on improving safety monitoring, regulatory compliance, and operational efficiency.

+---

 ## Overview

 This project presents a strategic AI implementation roadmap designed to improve pharmacovigilance signal detection, regulatory compliance, and operational efficiency within a global pharmaceutical organization.
 The analysis was conducted as part of a graduate consulting engagement focused on healthcare analytics, regulated systems, and AI-enabled operational transformation.